0%

 For example, the market took a sudden hit with the onset of the COVID-19 pandemic and witnessed a sharp downward trend in prices.
 This can happen when investors lose confidence and, to avoid losses, they start selling their assets.
 This may result in a fall in the prices.

 To leverage the bull market, it is advisable to trade early.
 At the beginning of a bullish market, there is a rising trend of prices.
-It is best for traders, especially novice investors, to take advantage of this upward trend and sell their assets when the prices reach their peak.
+It is best for traders, especially novice investors, to take advantage of this upward trend.
+Traders can sell their assets when the prices reach their peak to potentially maximize their profits.

 If they notice a bearish trend, it is best to sell off the less-proven cryptocurrencies and leave the market.